-- Policy-based IPsec VPN is not supported.
-Only tunnel or interface mode IPsec VPN is supported. - Policy routes cannot be used for communication over IPsec VPN tunnels. - Remote networks with 0- to 15-bit netmasks are not supported.
-Remote networks with 16- to 32-bit netmasks are supported. - IPv6 clear-text traffic (IPv6 over IPv4 or IPv6 over IPv6) is not supported. - Load-balancing IPsec VPN tunnels to multiple FPCs or FPMs. - IPsec SA synchronization between HA peers is not supported.
+- Site-to-Site IPsec VPN is supported. - Dialup IPsec VPN is supported.
+The FortiGate-6000 or 7000 can be the dialup server or client. - Interface-based IPsec VPN (also called route-based IPsec VPN) is supported.
+Policy-based IPsec VPN is not supported. - Static routes can point at IPsec VPN interfaces and can be used for routing the traffic inside IPsec VPN tunnels. - Policy routes cannot be used for communication over IPsec VPN tunnels. - VRF routes cannot be used for communication over IPsec VPN tunnels. - Remote networks with 0- to 15-bit netmasks are not supported.
+Remote networks with 16- to 32-bit netmasks are supported. - IPv6 clear-text traffic (IPv6 over IPv4 or IPv6 over IPv6) is not supported. - IPsec SA synchronization between HA peers is not supported.
 After an HA failover, IPsec VPN tunnels have to be re-initialized.